 There may be only one key pair and certificate present for the same purpose (digital signature, key agreement, TLS).
 Therefore when the new certificate is successfully imported the old certificate is removed.
 From this point, the new key pair can be used for transactions.

-For the details of method invocation and return parameters, see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.7.
+For the details of method invocation and return parameters, see IEC 62056-6-2:2021, 4.4.7.

 Parties using the server’s certificates can obtain these either: